 Since Graffito opened its doors in 2012, it has been supporting new Greek entrepreneurs while bringing first-class design from all over Europe and the world.
 If you’d like to explore what Greek creativity and design has to offer, this is your spot.
-From deli to fashion, this place gathers some of the most up and coming Greek brands.
+From deli to fashion, this place gathers some of the most up-and-coming Greek brands.

-Our Spotter Angeliki loves it for gift shopping, because she can find special gifts for everyone here — from my parents to my best friend and even my dog.
+Our Spotter Angeliki loves it for gift shopping because she can find special gifts for everyone here — from my parents to my best friend and even my dog.
 Moreover, there is a coffee shop inside the store which is ideal for getting a break from shopping with an espresso and some delicious cake.

-Fertile breeding ground for upcoming creatives
+A fertile breeding ground for upcoming creatives

 Upcoming creatives have finally found the right space to showcase their art in the urban core.
 Neon Raum is more than just another showroom and photography studio promoting Greek designers, it is a fertile breeding ground for artists and hoarders of unique moments of collaborative artistic practice, who have the need to express themselves and unlock their creativity by being part of a community that speaks a global language.